ReciHub/FunnyAlgorithms/README.md

 ## Funny Algorithms

-_A repository with a bunch of funny algorithms, beginners friendly :sparkles:_
+_A repository with a bunch of funny algorithms, beginners friendly:sparkles:_

 _Don't forget to read our [Contributing Guide](https://github.com/ReciHub/FunnyAlgorithms/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/ReciHub/FunnyAlgorithms/blob/master/CODE_OF_CONDUCT.md)_